 How much sleep do you need?
 Foster says 8 hours is an average, so you may need more or less sleep than that.
 Test this out for yourself: the next time you are able to sleep without the alarm clock waking you up, pay attention to when you naturally wake up.
 How many hours did you need?

 If you have trouble falling asleep or if you struggle with insomnia, make your bedroom a haven for sleep as Foster suggests.
 Setting yourself up for good quality sleep now will change how you experience mental health beyond just restoring your energy levels.

 How will you prioritize sleep as part of your mental health?

 Are you struggling to find the time to sleep in your busy and stressful life?
 Do you feel exhausted all the time?
 Do racing anxious thoughts keep you up late at night, but you feel like you can’t get out of bed when your alarm clock rings in the morning?
-At Restored Hope, we believe your depression, stress, or addictive behaviors can be made worse by lack of sleep.
-At our Novi and Ann Arbor counseling offices, we’d love to provide you with support to help you get the sleep you need, as well as learn ways to overcome depression and addictions.
-Give us a call at 734.656.8191 or fill out our form to schedule your first appointment.
+At Restored Hope, I believe your depression, stress, or addictive behaviors can be made worse by lack of sleep.
+At my Ann Arbor counseling office, I’d love to provide you with support to help you get the sleep you need, as well as learn ways to overcome depression and addictions.
+Give me a call at 734.656.8191 or fill out my form to schedule your first appointment.